-In early houses every feature had a practical origin, and wide-board floors were no exception.
+In early houses every feature had a practical origin, and wide-board painted wood floors were no exception.
 The majority of floors were constructed of wood planks from 8" to 18" wide, because narrow boards were expensive to prepare in a pre-industrial era and therefore reserved for the best rooms.
 Though many wood floors were meant to be unfinished, care was also a practical concern and these boards were often painted to ease cleanup and protect the wood.
-Simple as they are, painted floors are historically significant parts of many old houses and they deserve good stewardship.
+Simple as they are, painted wood floors are historically significant parts of many old houses and they deserve good stewardship.
 With quality materials and proper preparation, you can revitalize your painted wood floors and preserve them for many years to come.

 Preparation Is Everything

-Restoring a painted floor is time-consuming, so be sure to set aside several days for completing the necessary steps and several more for your room to be off-limits to traffic.
+Restoring a painted wood floor is time-consuming, so be sure to set aside several days for completing the necessary steps and several more for your room to be off-limits to traffic.
 What is a week or two when a good paint job will last decades?